Witcher01/wiredspace.de/_wiki/offlineimap.md

 	set record = "+{account1}/Sent\ Items"
 	set postponed = "+{account1}/Drafts"

-You should be all set now to browser your local mail repository with neomutt.
+You should be all set now to browse your local mail repository with neomutt.